reckter/STS-ModLoader/README.md

 # STS ModLoader #
 Currently supported version: `[EARLY_ACCESS_011] (01-08-2018) BETA`

 Note: Patches may not be fully up to date, they are currently manually generated.
-Patches will only be created for working versions.
+I generally try to update the patches each time a new beta version is released.

 ## Install instructions: ##
 1. Clone repo